ferdousulhaque/Lucky-Draw/README.md

 ## Lucky Draw

-This class takes an example array (format is given in index file will also be explained below) and generates Item and Item count for winners.
+This class takes an example array (format is given in example file, will also be explained below) and generates Item and Item count for winners.

 ### Caution